Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Expansion of the Hard-to-Soft Edge Transition

 uniformly for $t_0\leq t < h_\nu^{-1}$ as $h_\nu\to0^+$; preserving uniformity, this expansion can be repeatedly differentiated w.r.t. the variable $t$.
 By Thm.~\ref{thm:detexpan}, the $F_{j}(t)$ are certain smooth functions that can be expressed in terms of traces of integral operators of the form given in Thm.~\ref{thm:detexpan}.
 Observing

 we can combine the two error terms as $h_\nu^{m+1} O(e^{-3t/2})$.
 This finishes the proof of \eqref{eq:hard2soft}.

-\subsection{Functional form of \boldmath $F_{1}(t)$ and $F_{2}(t)$\unboldmath}
+\subsection{Functional form of \boldmath $F_{1}(t)$, $F_{2}(t)$ and $F_3(t)$\unboldmath}

-Instead of calculating $F_{1}$, $F_{2}$ directly from the formulae in Thm.~\ref{thm:detexpan} applied to the kernels $K_1$, $K_2$ in (\ref{eq:K2}a/b) we will reduce them to the corresponding functions $\tilde F_1, \tilde F_2$ induced by the much simpler kernels $\tilde K_1$, $\tilde K_2$ in (\ref{eq:auxkernelexpan}c/d).
+Instead of calculating $F_{1}$, $F_{2}$, $F_3$ directly from the formulae in Thm.~\ref{thm:detexpan} applied to the kernels $K_1$, $K_2$ in (\ref{eq:K2}) (and to the unwieldy expression for $K_3$ obtained in the supplementary Mathematica notebook referred to in Fn.~\ref{fn:m5}), we will reduce them to the corresponding functions $\tilde F_1, \tilde F_2, \tilde F_3$ induced by the much simpler kernels $\tilde K_1$, $\tilde K_2$, $\tilde K_3$ in (\ref{eq:auxkernelexpan}).